pramonettivega/getting_started_ndp/README.md

 **What services are included?**

-- CKAN Catalog: A federated data catalog with an extensive collection of big datasets, streaming data, and Open Knowledge Networks.
+- Data Catalog: A federated catalog with an extensive collection of big datasets, streaming data, and Open Knowledge Networks.
-- JupyterHub: Users can easily collaborate and develop their work through the JupyterHub Environment.
+- JupyterHub: Users can easily collaborate and develop their work through the [JupyterHub](https://jupyter.org/hub) Environment.
 - ML Flow: Users can monitor the status of their training jobs, as well as their performance through the incorporation of ML Flow.

 **Who can use NDP?**